The Leadership Blind Spot: Is Your Team a Commodity?

 When you invest in Known by Name for your team, you're implementing a personal identity system that shifts how your people are experienced in every interaction.

-The 360 Assessment: Your team discovers exactly how clients and peers experience them.
+Your team discovers exactly how clients and peers experience them.
 Not how they think they show up, but how they're actually remembered when the call ends.
 This uncovers blind spots and reveals where small shifts can create outsized impact.

-The Workshop: A focused session where your team identifies the specific behaviours that will lift their recognition and influence.
+A focused session where your team identifies the specific behaviours that will lift their recognition and influence.
 This isn't theory.
 It's practical work on the moments that matter most in their role.

-AI Role Plays: Our AI engine lets them practise real-world conversations in a safe environment.
+Our AI engine lets them practise real-world conversations in a safe environment.
 They can rehearse difficult moments, try different approaches, and build confidence before they ever face a client.
 Repetition without risk builds instinct.

 The goal is simple: when your clients have a problem, your team is the one they call first.